mcdickenson/data-algs-java/Notes.md

 ### Announcements
 Today's class will focus on practice problems:
 1. Write code for recursive backtracking in graphs
-2. Code up Djikstra's algorithm
+2. Code up Dijkstra's algorithm